Kushaltho/post-install-config/README.md

 </p>
 <p>
-Configure Agents (workers), who are usally able to view, update, and manage customer tickets within the system.
+Configure Agents (workers), who are usually able to view, update, and manage customer tickets within the system.

 When creating a password for the agents have the settings shown above.
-However,it is just for the walk-through as you might want turn that on for security. .
+However,it is just for the walk-through as you might want to turn that on for security. .

 Assign them the appropriate roles,permissions, departments, and teams.